matejak/argbash/doc/index.rst

 #.
 The generated code generally contains bashisms as it relies heavily on ``bash`` arrays to process any kind of positional arguments and multi-valued optional arguments.
    That said, if you stick with optional arguments only, a POSIX shell s.a. ``dash`` should be able to process the ``Argbash``-generated parsing code.

+FAQ
+---

+* **Q**: What is the license of generated code?
+  Is it also the 3-clause BSD, as it contains parts of Argbash source code?

+  **A**: No, as it is mentioned in the `LICENSE` file, you can distribute Argbash output under your terms.
+  We recommend you to adhere to the BSD license --- keeping comments indicating that the code is generated is fair towards script's users.

 Index
 -----